S10255731/Assignment-1/README.md

 The goal of the design was to make a minimalistic wiki with organised content.
 I also wanted to keep the colour scheme and design elements similar to the main website.

-The home page serves as the introductory page for the website.
+#### The home page serves as the introductory page for the website.
 I decided to include recent game patches and upcoming content.
 - Since updates occur every few weeks, as a returning user, I want to quickly find any recent updates to the game so I know what is new.

-The heroes page is as a list of all the heroes in the game for users to navigate to.
+##### The heroes page is as a list of all the heroes in the game for users to navigate to.
 I decided on having a list of heroes as well as filters.
 - As a user who is unfamiliar with the website, I want to easily be able to search and filter heroes to easily find them

-For the hero information page (drow ranger page), I decided on using a table-style design.
+##### For the hero information page (drow ranger page), I decided on using a table-style design.
 This makes the content more organised.
 - As a user who is curious about the hero's information, I want to be able to quickly locate different sections of information in an easy-to-understand manner.

+### Wireframes
-A figma high-fidelity wireframe can be found [here](https://www.figma.com/file/z5IDi21uUzYACzDcgAW1j6/FED-S10255731-Assignment-1) or in this respository as a pdf
+1. A figma high-fidelity wireframe can be found [here](https://www.figma.com/file/z5IDi21uUzYACzDcgAW1j6/FED-S10255731-Assignment-1) or in this respository as a pdf

-The adobe XD file can also be found in this respository
+2. The adobe XD file can also be found in this respository

 ## Features